Naimaoye/grimaldi-sms/README.md

 # GRIMALDI SMS #

 This project is value-added-service that handles logistics for shipping and it helps check for packing slots through SMS.
-The API created interfaces with SMPT Gateway.
+The API created interfaces with SMPP Gateway.

 ### How do I get set up? ###